cocoxu/CS7650_spring2024/about.md

 * Overall (1-5)

+Students will also give presentations on recent research in class.

-### Participation - 10%
+### Participation - 5%

-You will receive credits for giving presentations and engaging in discussion in class, and answering questions related to the homework on Piazza, acting politely and respectfully towards the teaching staff and other students in the class.
+You will receive credits for engaging in discussion in class, and answering questions related to the homework on Piazza, acting politely and respectfully towards the teaching staff and other students in the class.

 ## Academic Integrity